scubamuc/scubamuc.github.io/wiki-md/NEXTCLOUD.snap--backup_snap-snapshot.md

 ---

-### rotating nextcloud-snap snapshots script to media incl. logging:
+### rotating Nextcloud-snap snapshots script to media incl. logging:

 1\. create mount directory for media in `/media` or `/mnt`